kontenbase/kontenbase-docs/docs/tutorials/blog.md

 There will be some services with their REST API endpoints or functionalities:

-Authentication, Users, Articles, and Authors
+Authentication, Users, Articles, and Authors.

+We name the services in plural because that's what is usually recommended for naming the endpoints in REST API.

 - Authentication
   - Register new user